 Urla Gomes, CEO, Episcopal Community FCU

 Urla Gomes is CEO of Episcopal Community Federal Credit Union (ECFCU).
 Ms. Gomes was born in Guyana, South America.
 She later migrated to Los Angeles, CA, graduating from Pepperdine University School of Business.
 She started her career in the financial services industry with Bank of America and subsequently moved to Sanwa Bank as Vice President as Branch Manager before becoming CEO of the Episcopal Community Federal Credit Union in 1994.
 ECFCU began serving its first members mere minutes from where the L.A. riots took place.
 The credit union not only opened its doors to remedy the inaccessibility of safe, regulated financial services—it did so with compassion.
 ECFCU has compassionately welcomed and embraced everyone walking through its doors—those with credit and those without, those who are homeless or have physical challenges, members of the LGBTQ+ community, and people from all ethnicities.
 Ms. Gomes has been a past board member for Inclusiv and has received many awards for her work in the banking and credit union industry.

-Jama Hayes, CEO, Southern Teachers & Parents FCU
+Jama Haynes, CEO, Southern Teachers & Parents FCU

 Lynette Smith, Lead Consultant, Quantum Governance, L3C